Adib234/shopify-fall-2021/README.md

 - How to run all tests in `pytest` instead of specifying the file.
 Also, why does `pytest *` run twice?
 - How to test upload of multiple files with FastAPI?
 - How to inject my `authenticate` function in all my routes?
+- If tests fail how do I roll back my changes made during tests
 ## Things I learned

 - FastAPI offers two ways of handling file uploads by clients: `File` and `UploadFile` function.
 For this project I chose to work with `UploadFile` because there's no specification for image file sizes for this challenge.
 Therefore it would be best to work with `UploadFile` since it uses a "spooled" file meaning that the file will be stored in memory, but if it exceeds the limit, then additional memory is stored in disk. `File` only stores files in memory.